 However, if that doesn’t work or if the veteran doesn’t feel comfortable with the treatment team, I believe that veterans can and should reach out to the Patient Advocate.

 The Patient Advocate’s job is to act as a liaison between the veteran and the treatment team in order to effectively resolve problems.

 Therefore, veterans should utilize this resource whenever necessary in order to help effectuate change.

 For more information about the Patient Advocacy Program, please click here.

 The Veterans Choice Program

-- The veteran is not able to be seen at his/her local VA facility within 30 days
+- The veteran is not able to be seen by a doctor at their local VA facility within 30 days

 - The veteran lives more than 40 miles away from a VA medical facility